 In 2016, at the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), we let international decision-makers know what is going on in their countries and made the case for protection.
-But today, the trade continues.
+While our recommendations were adopted the trade continues.
 And, as legal ivory markets close, a different trade once again threatens the survival of Asia’s elephants.

 TRACK THE TRADE